ajn3333/Latent_Factor_ASD/Jobs/readme.md

 This is the **main preprocessing job script**.

 **Purpose**
-- Runs the preprocessing pipeline on raw neuroimaging data.
+- Runs the preprocessing pipeline on raw MRI data.

 **Required inputs**
 - `y_values.txt`